Season 1, episode 3: “Kill Me Now”

 EMILY: You brought us used dessert?

-LORELAI: It’s not used, it’s left over.
+LORELAI: It’s not used.
+It’s left over.

 EMILY: How nice.
 I’ll just put it in the kitchen next to my half-empty box of Cheer.